eprincipe/TestDsep/README.md

-Assignment 2
 by Emanuel Felipe Principe de Carvalho
-id: 1036121

-Uncertainty Reasoning CIS*6210
+For the graduate course of Uncertainty Reasoning CIS*6210 @ University of Guelph.
-University of Guelph
 2018/11/11

+# Description

+This module tests D separation between variables in a graph and, consequently, independent.